 Furthermore, since EPA and DHA have more health benefits than ALA, choose a supplement that uses fish oil or algal oil, rather than flaxseed oil.

-Although combined omega-3-6-9 supplements have become very popular, they generally provide no additional benefit over taking omega-3 alone.
+Combined omega-3-6-9 supplements are popular, but they generally provide no additional benefit over taking omega-3 alone.

-Omega-6s are essential in certain quantities, but they are in many foods and people following a Western diet already consume too many of them.
+Omega-6s are essential in certain quantities, but they’re present in many foods.
+People who follow a Western diet may already consume too many.

-Additionally, omega-9 fats can be produced by the body and are easily obtained in the diet, so you don’t need to take them in supplement form.
+Additionally, the body can produce omega-9 fats, and they’re easily obtained in the diet.
+So you don’t need to take them in supplement form.